Health, DNA & Breedplan Requirements for Official Society Shows & Sales

 All entries, including calves at foot and without exception, must be TB tested negative within 60 days of the Sale (in respect of Carlisle and Stirling this may vary for animals coming from a 4 year TB testing area – please check with the Auctioneers concerned).

-To help us with the administration of the forthcoming Sale would you please:-
+To help us with the administration of Official Sales would you please:-